-At 31 March 2019, the Council had committed to a number of capital projects in 2019/20 and future years.
+At 31 March 2020, the Council had committed to a number of capital projects in 2020/21 and future years.
 The major commitments are:

-Scheme Purpose Expected Period £000 Shakespeare North Playhouse Shakespeare North Playhouse is a £24.8m construction project which commenced in 2018.
+Scheme Purpose Expected Period £000 Shakespeare North Playhouse Shakespeare North Playhouse is a £36.150m construction project which commenced in 2018.
 The building will comprise a 350-seat reproduction Jacobean theatre, teaching facilities for the study of Shakespearean performance, facilities for an education, schools and community programme, an Exhibition and Education Centre; and a café and bar serving theatre audiences as well as the public.
-2019/20 and 2020/21 21,425 Playing Pitches Improvement & Public Realm The investment of the capital receipts from the disposal of the playing field element of various schools across Knowsley.
+2020/21, 2021/22 and 2022/23 27,815 Kirkby Town Centre Regeneration The scheme transfers ownership of the existing town centre from St Modwen to the Council whilst also enabling the Council to bring forward a new retail development to the land north of Cherryfield Drive, and enabling comprehensive development to the land south of Cherryfield Drive, which could include residential and/or retail uses.
+2020/21 and 2021/22 22,106 Access to Halsnead Garden Village Transport This projects is closely aligned with the Liverpool City Region Growth Strategy providing transport infrastructure improvements that are primarily required to enable the Halsnead Garden Village site to be capable of development, thereby securing comprehensive development and maximising the associated benefits for Knowsley and the Liverpool City Region.
+2020/21 11,567 Playing Pitches Improvement & Public Realm The investment of the capital receipts from the disposal of the playing field element of various schools across Knowsley.
 The capital receipt raised from the sale of the various school sites will go towards improving the sports and public realm provision at specific schools as approved by the Secretary of State for Education.
+2020/21, 2021/22 and 2022/23 9,547

-2019/20, 2020/21 and 2021/22 10,347 Shakespeare North Rail Interchange The project will directly support the Council's wider Prescot Town Centre regeneration initiatives and secure significant economic benefits by providing improvements to the station forecourt, remodelling the car park to increase capacity, addition of lifts to provide step free and Equalities Act compliant access to the station building and both platforms; new wayfinding signage at the station, within the town centre and towards Knowsley Safari as well as public realm enhancements in the area of the Shakespeare North Playhouse.
+Scheme Purpose Expected Period £000 Shakespeare North Rail Interchange The project will directly support the Council's wider Prescot Town Centre regeneration initiatives and secure significant economic benefits by providing improvements to the station forecourt, remodelling the car park to increase capacity, addition of lifts to provide step free and Equalities Act compliant access to the station building and both platforms; new wayfinding signage at the station, within the town centre and towards Knowsley Safari as well as public realm enhancements in the area of the Shakespeare North Playhouse.
 There will also be a new shared use walking/cycling path between the station, the town centre and the Shakespeare North Playhouse.
-2019/20 and 2020/21 7,571 Land Assembly Funding for the purchase of economically obsolete or poor quality buildings and site investigations to fast track regeneration.
+2020/21 5,845 Replacement Vehicles The fleet replacement programme establishes the considered optimum vehicle life of a new vehicle in order to help ensure that fleet items are replaced at the right time and not retained beyond their normal economic life span.
+This provides a managed fleet profile that meets the needs of the business whilst helping to ensure the safety and reliability of the fleet and minimising fleet downtime and associated maintenance costs.
+2020/21 and 2021/22 3,248 Land Assembly Funding for the purchase of economically obsolete or poor quality buildings and site investigations to fast track regeneration.
 This would enable future development opportunities to be brought forward to support increased housing and businesses across the Borough.
-2019/20 4,782 Disabled Facility Grants Financial Assistance to Owner Occupiers to adapt their homes to cater for a disability and allow them to remain in their home, if that is their wish.
-2019/20 3,258
+2020/21 2,697 Sustainable Transport Enhancement Programme (STEP) The Sustainable Transport Enhancement Programme is a fund established by the Liverpool City Region to support the delivery of sustainable transport infrastructure to bring about further growth in our economy, reduce carbon emissions and support residents to increase levels of active, healthy travel.
+Knowsley's programme.
+The two main schemes are KIP Walking - Cycling and Valley Road-Stonebridge Cross Walking & Cycling links.
+2020/21 1,954